 Entrance: £5.00 per person (cash payments on the Open Days please).
 Entire entrance proceeds are donated to our Charity of the Year 2016.

-*Please note that the Wildlife Meadow will only be open to visitors if conditions permit.
+*Please note that the Wildlife Meadow will open to visitors on John’s Garden Open Days if conditions permit.

 Group Visits can be arranged to John’s Garden.
 These are entirely at John’s discretion but he welcomes groups and organisations with a keen interest in gardening.
 Read more